Senuri Wijenayake

 Faculty of Engineering & IT, University of Melbourne

-For the inspiration, innovation and support provided to FEIT community.
+For inspiration, innovation, and support provided to the FEIT community.

 Excellence in Tutoring Award 2019

-School of Computing and Information Systems, University of Melbourne
+School of Computing & Information Systems, University of Melbourne

 In recognition of an excellent contribution to tutoring at CIS.